-Please note - This section is intended as a checklist/ aide memoire and should be read in conjunction with the other papers in this document
+Please note - This section is intended as a checklist/ aide memoire and should be read in conjuction with the other papers in this document

-Background information and History Taking
+Background information and History Taking:

 - 1. Important to obtain as much as possible e.g. previous medical records, reason for consultation? - 2.
-Take into consideration the complexity of the assessment is this for health surveillance, a legal opinion or a second opinion? - Be aware of reinforcement of responses to questions regarding symptoms as the employee sees more healthcare professionals and the potential for this to influence the answers provided in the history taking. - 4.
+Take into consideration the complexity of the assessment is this for health surveillance, a legal opinion or a second opinion? - 3.
+Be aware of reinforcement of responses to questions regarding symptoms as the employee sees more healthcare professionals and the potential for this to influence the answers provided in the history taking. - 4.
 Check with the employee for the availability of photographs of any colour changes reported, ideally correlating hand to the face to verify identity of the employee.

-Exposure
+Exposure:

 - HSE Guidance is that copies of risk assessments should be available to occupational health providers (ref: HSE Topic Inspection Pack Hand Arm Vibration Syndrome 2010) - 2.
-In the absence of a copy of the risk assessment, time should be taken to find out as much as possible about the exposure measured in metres per second, squared over an 8-hour period A(8), or using the HSE points system

-- The generally accepted "no harm level" is 1m/sec2 (16 points on HSE Scale) - Daily exposure action value (EAV) of 2.5m/sec2 (100 points on HSE Scale) indicates clear risk to the exposed employee requiring health surveillance and other actions by employer (e.g. provision of information, instruction and training). - Daily exposure limit value (ELV) at 5m/sec2 (400 points on HSE scale) represents a high risk above which employees should not be exposed. - 3.
-A site visit would be ideal and would represent best practice and is often worthwhile to see the tools used; alternatively a photograph of the workplace and tools would be a useful guide. - 4.
+Otherwise, Please take the time on finding out about the exposure measured in metres per second, squared over an 8 hour period A(8), or using the HSE points system - The generally accepted "no harm level" is 1 m/sec2 (16 points on HSE Scale) - Daily exposure action value (EAV) of 2.5m/sec2 (100 points on HSE Scale) indicates clear risk to the exposed employee requiring health surveillance and other actions by employer (eg provision of information, instruction and training). - Daily exposure limit value (ELV) at 5 m/sec2 (400 points on HSE scale) represents a high risk above which employees should not be exposed. - 3.
+Site Visit: This would be best practice and it is often worthwhile to see the tools used; alternatively a photograph of the workplace and tools would be a useful quide. - 4.
 Access to the employer Health and Safety paperwork regarding use and whether there is regular maintenance of tools. - 5.
 Use of the HSE Hand Arm Vibration Exposure Calculator - 6.
 Remember to ask about exposure to cold (e.g. cold tool surface, cold air) and wet environments - 7.
 Enquire about the use of protective equipment e.g. gloves.
-Useful to ask about perception of use of PPE and whether there is good compliance with use.

-The following is a summary chart when asking about types of tools used - which may be divided into four categories - Hand Held, Hand Guided, Hand Fed and others.
+Useful to ask about perception of use of PPE and whether there is good compliance with use. - 8.
+The following is a summary chart when asking about types of tools used which may be divided into four categories Hand Held, Hand Guided, Hand Fed and others.

-Handheld Power Tools Hand Guided Machinery Handheld Machinery Others Fettling tools Needle guns Pneumatic flanging Impact wrenches Nibblers Riveting tools Nut runners Hammer Drills Jack hammers Chipping hammers Rammers Percussive chisels Handheld polishers Pedestal grinders Rotary burring tools Flexi driven grinders and polishers Lawn mowers Chain saws Brush straws Barking machines Strimmers Hedge trimmers Shoe pounding up machines Motorcycle handlebars
+Fettling tools Needle guns Pneumatic flanging Impact wrenches Nibblers Riveting tools Nut runners Hammer Drills Jack hammers Chipping hammers Rammers Percussive chisel Hand held polishers Pedestal grinders Rotary burring tools Flexi driven grinders and polishers Lawn mowers Chain saws Brush straws Barking machines Strimmers Hedge trimmers Shoe pounding up machines Motorcycle handlebars

-Risk Assessment
+Risk Assessment:

 - 1. Risk assessment is a dynamic process. - 2.
-Ask about measures that have been implemented to reduce the vibration and/or cold/wet exposure. - 3.
-This is especially important in cases where there is suspected progression of symptoms. - 4.
-It may be useful to construct a timeline, as this will help guide the risk assessment process. - 5.
-Ask about modification to equipment, purchase of different equipment, overall maintenance of tools, job and/task rotation - 6.
+Ask about measure that have taken place to reduce the vibration and/or cold/wet exposure. - 3.
+This is especially key in cases where there is suspected progression of symptoms. - 4.
+It is useful to construct a timeline, as this will help guide the risk assessment process. - 5.
+Ask about modification to equipment, purchase of different equipment, overall maintenance of tools, job and/ task rotation - 6.
 Where it has not been possible to control the exposure to vibration and associated factors, enquire about the use of a Health Surveillance Programme

-Key points for Vascular changes
+Key points for Vascular changes:

-As far as possible, ensure open ended questions regarding changes in the initial distribution and current distribution.
-This is likely to be especially important with reference to the features below and when considering differential diagnoses that may occur in other conditions.
+Open ended questions regarding changes in the initial distribution and current distribution.
+This is especially with reference to the features below and worthwhile considering differential diagnoses that may occur in other conditions.